 Top Tip!
 Just be aware that, because of its nut content, it may not be suitable for clients.

 A great modelling material for simple figures when you require the product to hold its shape, dry quickly, but still remain soft enough to eat.
 White sugar dough can be easily coloured with edible paste and dust colours.
 For a firmer paste add a little Gum Tragacanth and for a softer paste add a little white vegetable fat.

-It's pretty simple when you read into it and many of the different named pastes do exactly what they say on the tin (we're looking at your flower paste!).
+It's pretty simple when you read into it and many of the differently named pastes do exactly what they say on the tin (we're looking at your flower paste!).

 Looking for more handy hints, tips and tricks?
-Answering all of the questions you could possibly have on fats in baking, check out our blog post on Oil vs. Butter in Bakign: What Does Science Say About Fats?
+Answering all of the questions you could possibly have on fats in baking, check out our blog post on oil vs. butter in baking: what does science say about fats?